-If you are opening an RDSP and investing on behalf of your son or daughter, these questions will help determine your investment decisions:
+If you are opening an RDSP and investing on behalf of a family member in your household, these questions will help determine your investment decisions:

-- 1. How old is your son or daughter? - 2.
-What will they use the money for? - 3.
-What is your family income? - 4.
-How much are you planning on contributing to the RDSP each year? - 5.
-Is anyone else planning to contribute as well? (grandparent, family friends, etc) - 6.
-What difference will an RDSP make to your son or daughter's life?
+- ☐ How old are they? - □ What will they use the money for? - $\ \square$ What is your family income? - ☐ How much are you planning on contributing to the RDSP each year? - ☐ Is anyone else planning to contribute as well? (grandparent, family friends, etc) - □ What difference will an RDSP make in their life?

-To get an approximate projection of how your RDSP can grow over time, how small changes in your deposits and investments makes for big changes over time, and what your RDSP withdrawal payments might look like-please visit the the PLAN RDSP Calculator at www.rdsp.com/calculator/
+To get an approximate projection of how your RDSP can grow over time, how small changes in your deposits and investments makes for big changes over time, and what your RDSP withdrawal payments might look like-visit the Plan Institute RDSP Calculator at www.rdsp.com/calculator/